defiant00/dnd/README.md

 * get back and Reldis lets everyone know that there's an infected Behir down there
 * Narvull asks about the gadgets, and takes them back to charge them
 * the party goes to rest for the night at the barracks on the 2nd floor

+## Session 14

+* the party, Nil, Reldis + Twil, and Kairn + 3 other guards decide to go hunt the behir
+* Narvull brings the charged gadgets
+* the party is loaned healing necklaces
+* the group surrounds the behir and takes it out
+* the ground starts shaking so everyone retreats for a minute in Nil's pocket dimension
+* peek out and see a bulette chomping on the behir
+* Nil pops people out to their desired positions and the group gets a surprise round

+## Session 15

+* the group defeats the bulette with some excellent spell use from Sylvester
+* the bulette tries to attack Sylvester from his perch, but he backs away into the tunnels
+* Reyna as a bear runs up the cavern wall and swipes at it
+* Sylvester terrorizes it to death and it falls off and on Reyna
+* the group takes a long rest in the room the behir has carved out
+* Anno helps cook
+  * Sylvester offers a piece of griffon meat
+    * the first one is bland
+    * Anno gets 'inspiration' from Sylvester intimidating them to not mess it up again
+    * the second one is very good
+* they then make their way to the nexus point, clearing out the mushrooms as they go
+* get to the nexus point room, with a closed door and guarded by an automaton
+  * there are a number of monster corpses outside covered with mushrooms
+  * the group clears the mushrooms and goes inside
+* Nil begins meditating at the nexus point
+* Anno begins teaching Skectral thieves' cant

+## Session 16

+* the group makes their way back
+* reports success, returns items, checks the shops
+* has a party with the guards in the barracks
+* Sylvester gets drunk and throws up, then gets angry at the ale and knocks the glass on the floor
+* the next morning they travel through Nil's pocket dimension back to Duskspire
+* on their way to report to the council see Rowan, Averitt, Derek, and another female guard from Brookhaven
+  * more crops are dying and people are getting sick, so they're there to ask for help
+  * party agrees to help
+  * they're going to rest for the evening then head back
+* report to the council
+* council gives the party a purifying orb to use to help Brookhaven
+* Nil asks if they can come with them, and then maybe go to the next nexus point from there?
+* Sylvester commissions a bag of colding, will be ready in about a week
+* have dinner with Nil, who's watching Sylvester intently and asks if there are any tieflings in Brookhaven
+  * Sylvester reads Nil's surface thoughts, which are general observations about him and concern about being a tiefling
+* the next morning, meet up in the inner city center
+* Nil surprises the party as a light tan tabaxi
+* the whole group mists to Brookhaven over most of the day, it is now evening